isabella232/win32-pr.es-es/desktop-src/Controls/pbm-getstep.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve el incremento de paso actual.
+Devuelve el incremento del paso actual.

 ## <a name="requirements"></a>Requisitos